-Once a GNT has been sent, either of the retailers may elect to withdraw the switch at any time (ie cancel it), even after the switch has been completed.
+Once a GNT has been sent, either of the retailers may elect to withdraw the switch at any time (i.e. cancel it), even after the switch has been completed.
 When a switch is withdrawn after completion, the Gas Registry must reverse the retailer event and any other events that it generated together with any events that the old retailer had inserted and which now lie within the new retailer’s period of ownership.

 Switching parameters

 Retailers must be able to choose the time intervals and the grouping method for the receipt of switching messages.
-They must be able to elect to receive switch files at specific times during the day, eg 0800, 1100, 1500 and 1800 hours, or choose to have their files delivered as soon as the Gas Registry has processed them.
+They must be able to elect to receive switch files at specific times during the day, e.g. 0800, 1100, 1500 and 1800 hours, or choose to have their files delivered as soon as the Gas Registry has processed them.

 The system must gather all switch messages of the same type into separate files and also provide users with the option of further splitting those files by retailer.
 For example, all the GNT messages relating to ICPs lost to retailer A would be in one file, and the GNT messages relating to ICPs lost to retailer B would be in another.